New Addition to the Wales Family: Bluebell the Rescue Pup

 Bluebell is not the first dog the Duchess has adopted from Battersea Dogs & Cats Home; about a year ago she took Beth, another Jack Russell Terrier pup, from the centre.
 Beth became such an adored pet that when the Battersea contacted Camilla with an offer of adopting a new puppy, she didn’t hesitate for a moment.
 The Duchess of Cornwall was all the more keen to care for a new pet after the recent loss of her two believed dogs, Tosca and Rosie.

 Claire Horton, Chief Executive of Battersea says: “Once again the Duchess of Cornwall has given a second chance in life to a Battersea dog in need.
 Bluebell arrived at Battersea having had such an awful start in life, so we couldn’t be happier that she caught the eye of the Duchess and now has such a wonderful home.
-Bluebell will be an excellent companion for Beth and we’re confident she will bring a lot of pleasure to her new family.”Filed under British Royals
+Bluebell will be an excellent companion for Beth and we’re confident she will bring a lot of pleasure to her new family.”Filed under The United Kingdom

 Tagged Animals, Pets, The Duchess of Cornwall.